web3swift-team/web3swift/README.md

 This will create a local blockchain and also some test accounts that are used throughout our tests.
 Make sure that `ganache` is running on its default port `8546`.
 To change the port in test cases locate `LocalTestCase.swift` and modify the static `url` variable.

+### Before you commit

+Please, run `.githooks/init_hooks.sh` to initialize git hooks that will do `codespell`, `swiftlint` and other checks. _Issues may arise with hooks on platforms other than Mac OS._

 ## Contribute
 Want to improve?
 It's awesome:
 Then good news for you: **We are ready to pay for your contribution via [@gitcoin bot](https://gitcoin.co/grants/358/web3swift)!**